mpql/retro-board/README.md

 ## Versions History

+### Version 5.4.1

+- Add the ability to remove the Cookie Banner (GDPR) on Self-Hosted instances (which is now the case by default)
+- Upgrade dependencies (frontend)

 ### Version 5.4.0

 - Add the concept of a moderator, so the person creating the retro is not necessarily the person moderating it.